Johnny Stanton: Cleveland Browns

 Stanton signed a reserve/futures contract with the Cleveland Browns on January 28, 2020.
 He was waived at the end of training camp on September 5, 2020, and re-signed to the team's practice squad the next day.
 Stanton was elevated to the active roster on November 21 for the team's week 11 game against the Philadelphia Eagles, and reverted to the practice squad after the game.

 Stanton was signed to a reserve/futures contract by the Browns on January 18, 2021.
 Stanton was waived by the Browns on August 31, 2021.
 Stanton was re-signed to the Browns' practice squad on September 1, 2021.
 Stanton was signed to the Browns' active roster on October 12, 2021.
 In Week 7 against the Denver Broncos, Stanton scored the first touchdown of his NFL career on a 1-yard pass from Case Keenum in the Browns' 17–14 win.
 He was released on November 2, and re-signed to the practice squad on November 4.
 Stanton was elevated to the Browns' active roster on November 13, 2021.
 The Browns signed Stanton to a reserve/futures contract on January 10, 2022.
 Stanton was waived by the Browns on August 30, 2022.

-Post-NFL Career
+Post-NFL career

 Since 2024, Stanton has co-hosted a podcast, Athletics Check, with Travis Reaves, discussing "sports and nerdy stuff".
+He has also appeared on Game Changer in the season 7 episode "Fool's Gold".